cpagniel/FishOASIS/hardware/FishOASIS_hardware.md

 Using a benchtop drill press, drill a 25/64 hole into the center of the acrylic disk.
 Then, run a 7/16-20 tap through the pre-drilled hole.
 A tutorial on how to drill and tap a hole using a benchtop drill press can be found [here](https://www.youtube.com/watch?v=EGhjsAOjfzU&ab_channel=ElectricChronicles).

-Grease the O-ring on the bulkhead connector using a silicone-based grease and screw the bulkhead connector into place.
+Grease the O-ring on the bulkhead connector using a silicone-based grease and screw the bulkhead connector into place as tight as possible.
 The acrylic disk with bulkhead connector should look like this:

 <p align="center">
 <img src="/hardware/images/IMG_0113.jpg" width="30%"> <img src="/hardware/images/IMG_0114.jpg" width="30%"> <img src="/hardware/images/IMG_0115.jpg" width="30%">